jatalocks/Event-Reminder/README.md

 ### Book-Advisor

-Recommends you books based on your preferences and recommendations, and shows you quotes and -information about books you read and that you will read.
+Recommends you books based on your preferences and recommendations, and shows you quotes and information about books you read and that you will read.
+Also allows you to "Send To Kindle" by sending a MOBI file to your kindle email address